 You will have an opportunity to communicate with the Ethics Commission staff before an investigation is complete.
 The staff will carefully consider any information and/or documents you provide that are relevant to the allegations.

 You will have an opportunity to communicate with the members of the Ethics Commission if the Commission schedules a Probable Cause Hearing.
 Until that time, however, you may not communicate directly with the Commission.
 The Commission does not discuss pending investigations during the open session portion of its meetings.
-Although the Commission may meet in closed session to discuss the complaint against you, these sessions are not open to you or any other member of the public.
+Although the Commission may meet in closed session with its attorney to discuss the complaint against you, these sessions are not open to you or any other member of the public.